 Forex (Currency) Expiration Value Calculation

 Unlike futures, which are traded on a central exchange, currencies are traded on a global network.
-Therefore the settlement calculation is different, but the goal is the same: to get an accurate picture of the market and determine fairly which trades should profit.
-Nadex uses a proprietary forex data feed, based on a compilation of data from twelve major global banks, to ensure accuracy.
+Therefore the expiration value calculation is different, but the goal is the same: to get an accurate picture of the market and determine the trade outcomes fairly.
+Nadex calculates the expiration values for spot FX with different calculations under normal conditions and for highly active markets.

-- Take the average of the remaining four prices and round to one decimal point past the precision of the underlying market
+- Nadex takes the last 10 midpoints (10 pips wide or less) before expiration and removes the highest and lowest 3 prices.
+We then calculate the average of the remaining 4 prices and round to one decimal point past the precision of the underlying market.

 Since binary options are all or nothing, if the option moves in the money—above the strike price—by even the minimum amount, you still receive the full $100 payout.
 For spreads, by contrast, a small increase or decrease in price just before expiration will have a relatively small impact on your final payout.